-The financial comms agency, established in 2002 by former Financial Dynamics (now FTI Consulting) bosses Nick Miles and Hugh Morrison, is concluding its wind-down after the resignation of a number of senior figures in March.
+The financial communications agency, established in 2002 by former Financial Dynamics (now FTI Consulting) bosses Nick Miles and Hugh Morrison, is ending its run after the resignation of a number of senior figures in March.

 Miles and Morrison were among the seven senior staffers to walk out of the agency amid dissatisfaction with the value of equity incentives.

-However, M: chief operating officer Charles Blount told PRWeek that the agency is now in the final stages of an ‘orderly wind-up’ process.
+However, M: COO Charles Blount told PRWeek UK that the agency is in the final stages of an

-‘The business will wind down over the next few weeks,’ he said.
-‘We have been in close contacts with clients throughout to ensure this causes the minimum impact.
-Everyone is being looked after in a reasonable way.’
+“The business will wind down over the next few weeks,” he said.
+“We have been in close contact with clients throughout to ensure this causes the minimum impact.
+Everyone is being looked after in a reasonable way.”

-The M: website was taken down late last week, but Blount said the agency would not officially close for a ‘number of weeks’ until the last clients and staff migrate to new businesses.
+The M: website was taken down late last week, but Blount said the agency would not officially close for a “number of weeks” until the last clients and staffers migrate to the new business.

-Blount added that all agency staff will be paid in full and the vast majority have secured new roles.
+Blount added that all agency staffers will be paid in full and the vast majority have secured new roles.

-These include two of the senior team that had remained with M: until last month, Andrew Benbow and Ann-marie Wilkinson, who have taken senior in-house roles at Genel Energy and IGas Energy respectively.
+These include two senior team members who had remained with M: until last month, Andrew Benbow and Ann-marie Wilkinson, who have taken senior in-house roles at Genel Energy and IGas Energy, respectively.

 It is also understood that the Middle East business and its crisis specialist Keyhaven have spun out into separate entities since the March departures.